neoxic/lua-mongo/doc/collection.md

 Executes a `query` with `options` on `collection`.
 Returns a [Cursor].

 ### collection:findAndModify(query, options)
 A wrapper for the _findAndModify_ MongoDB command.
-On success, returns a [BSON document].
+On success, returns the server's reply as a [BSON document].
 On failure, returns `nil` and the error message.

 ### collection:insert(document, [flags])
 Inserts `document` into `collection`.
 On success, returns `true`.
 On failure, returns `nil` and